Arrival at Texas Tech

 The university Office of Communications and Marketing is charged with publicizing Texas Tech faculty and their research, scholarship and creative endeavors.
 Each member of the media relations and marketing teams provides coverage for different aspects of the university and is dedicated to responding to media inquiries and supporting the communication needs of schools, colleges, departments and other programs.
 Faculty members are encouraged to contact the appropriate communications person when their research yields a new grant or publication.
 The office also provides design services to support the communications needs of the campus community.

 Communications and Marketing publishes Texas Tech Today that features interesting stories from around campus.

-The Office of the Vice President for Research (OVPR) also has a communications office that publishes Texas Tech Discoveries: Research, Scholarship, Creative Activity, a biannual electronic magazine.
-The monthly electronic internal newsletter Scholarly Messenger is also produced by the OVPR and includes news of interest to the research community.
+The Office of Research & Innovation (OR&I) also has a communications office that publishes Texas Tech Discoveries: Research, Scholarship, Creative Activity, a biannual electronic magazine.
+The monthly electronic internal newsletter Scholarly Messenger is also produced by the OR&I and includes news of interest to the research community.

 Spending Start-up Funds

 Start-up funding will be set up and transferred to accounts in your department under your direction upon commencement of your appointment.
 This funding is expected to accelerate and enhance your research program.
 All funding distributed by the OR&I must be expended in a manner that increases the research capacity of the institution.
 Specific funding information, guidelines, and expenditure deadlines will be communicated and are set by departments such as purchasing, travel and human resources.
 Your department business manager will be of assistance in setting up and expending your start-up, however, you are welcome to contact Michele Hamilton, senior director of finance and administration, or Josie Solis, OR&I business manager, for further questions.

 Project transfer can be an unexpectedly lengthy process and could take months to finalize.

 The first thing you should do is inform the program director of your intended move to see if the project can be transferred.
 Not all projects can be moved.